GustavoExel/PyEFVLib/README.md

 # PyEFVLib

 This package intends to support the solution of PDEs using the Element-based Finite Volume Method (EbFVM).
-The input mesh may be \*.msh or \*.xdmf files, and the output may be \*.csv, \*.cgns or \*.xdmf files.
+The input mesh may be \*.msh or \*.xdmf files, and the output may be \*.csv or \*.cgns.

 ## Dependencies & Installation